 Regardless of the origins of these thoughts, most of them are probably negative.
 Before you self-injure you are probably thinking of yourself and the world in a pessimistic way.
 These negative thoughts are the ones that lead to the desire to hurt yourself.

-Some people use self-injury to control their negative thoughts (and emotions).
+Some people use self-harm to control their negative thoughts (and emotions).
 When your are experiencing negative and destructive thoughts you probably want to make them stop.
 Self-Injury is an act you can focus on, instead of thinking thoughts like I’m worthless you replace them with I’m going to hurt myself.
 And once you begin concentrating on hurting yourself, you push aside the original thoughts that made you feel the desire to hurt yourself.

 Thoughts During Self-Injuring - As has been mentioned earlier many people who self-injure enter a dissociative state before hurting themselves.
 In this state they may feel detached from themselves or like they’re floating, or even like they’re watching themselves.
 And one of the functions of a dissociative state is to stop the body from feeling pain, and it doesn’t let you feel much pain when you are hurting yourself.
 Dissociation can be helpful in a way, but it can also be negative.
 It can make it very hard for you to be aware of what you were exactly thinking at the time you hurt yourself.
 But it is during this time when your thinking is most irrational and destructive.